AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **UCC Controller Public IP Migration** can be used after Controller's public IP is changed.
 To migrate, go to Troubleshoot -> Diagnostics -> Network -> Migrate.

-4. REST API
+4. API
 ------------

-- 50 REST APIs have been added to the Controller.
+- 50 APIs have been added to the Controller.
 For details, refer to `API Doc <https://s3-us-west-2.amazonaws.com/avx-apidoc/index.htm>`_

 R3.1 (3/6/2018)